-AP sources: Clippers get Johnson after trade with Knicks
+Clippers get Johnson after trade with Knicks

 “I do believe that what I bring to the offensive end will be able to help the Clippers.
 I also believe that throughout this whole process my game has completely grown and changed from whenever I was last seen at Tennessee,” Johnson said from New York after being selected.

-Johnson should be able to get some playing time early.
 The Clippers are hoping to get to the Western Conference finals for the second straight season but will need to do so without Kawhi Leonard.
-The All-Star forward is expected to be out most of the year after suffering an injury to his right knee during a playoff series against Utah.
+The All-Star forward is expected to accept his player option but could be out most of the year after suffering an injury to his right knee during a playoff series against Utah.
 He underwent surgery on July 13 to repair a partial tear to the right ACL.

+“We’re still going to be very, very competitive just like we have been the previous years,” Frank said.
+“The goal is not to be good just for a one-year cycle, but for a long time.”

+Johnson — who says he looks up to Leonard and shares the same agent as George — should be able to get some playing time early.

 “I do believe I can come in and make an immediate impact as a younger player,” Johnson said.
 “I’m open to learning from the vets.
 They’ve got some great vets in the organization, and I feel that with bringing me that I can potentially help the team get back to where it started.”